Enter your ZIP code:

 I told him, ‘It’s OK; we’re here,’ and he began to calm down.
 I asked him, ’How are you doing?
 What’s your name?’
 He asked me to pray for him, so I did.

-Discovering a new direction
+Finding a new path

-One day, I thought to myself, ‘Is this a new direction for me to go?’ — because I enjoyed helping him.
 I said, ‘Lord, is this a new path you want me to go on?
 If so, how do I get started?’

 When I was finally discharged on Feb.
 3, I couldn’t go back to my old job.
 But I wondered if there was something I could do to help people like me who were getting out of the hospital.
 I just felt overcome with this passion to help people.